asmaloney/gactar/README.md

 3. Abstracts away the "programming" to focus on writing and understanding models.
 4. Restricts the model to a small language to prevent programming "outside the model".
 5. Provides a very simple setup for teaching environments.
+6. Runs the same model on multiple ACT-R implementations.
-6. Parses buffer patterns to catch and report errors.
+7. Parses chunks to catch and report errors in a more user-friendly manner.

    **Example #1 (invalid variable name)**